ZILtoid1991/pixelperfectengine/docs/changelog/roadmap.md

 ## Logging

-Add a logger to record events and errors.
+Add a logger to record events and errors (Do it by 0.11.0!).